Office of the Under Secretary of Defense for Personnel and Readiness, DoD.

 (iii) Pursuant to 37 U.S.C.
 303a(e), the Secretary concerned may establish procedures for determining the amount of the repayment required from the Service member and the circumstances under which an exception to the required repayment may be granted.

 (iv) Reimbursement will be required from the Service member if a successful course completion is not obtained.
-For the purpose of reimbursement, a successful course completion is defined as a grade of “D” or higher for undergraduate courses, a “C” or higher for graduate courses and a “Pass” for “Pass/Fail” grades.
+For the purpose of reimbursement, a successful course completion is defined as a grade of “C” or higher for undergraduate courses, a “B” or higher for graduate courses and a “Pass” for “Pass/Fail” grades.
 Reimbursement will also be required from the Service member if he or she fails to make up a grade of “I” for incomplete within the time limits stipulated by the educational institution or 6 months after the completion of the class, whichever comes first.
-The Secretary of the Military Department will establish recoupment processes for unsuccessful completion of courses.
+The Secretary of the Military Department will establish Start Printed Page 27743recoupment processes for unsuccessful completion of courses.

-(9) Students using TA must maintain a cumulative grade point average (GPA) of 2.0 or higher after completing 15 semester hours, or equivalent, in undergraduate studies, or a GPA of 3.0 or higher after completing 6 semester hours, or equivalent, in graduate studies on a 4.0 grading scale.
+(10) Students using TA must maintain a cumulative grade point average (GPA) of 2.0 or higher after completing 15 semester hours, or equivalent, in undergraduate studies, or a GPA of 3.0 or higher after completing 6 semester hours, or equivalent, in graduate studies, on a 4.0 grading scale.
 If the GPA for TA funded courses falls below these minimum GPA limits, TA will not be authorized and Service members will use alternative funding (such as financial aid or personal funds) to enroll in courses to raise the cumulative GPA to 2.0 for undergraduate studies or 3.0 for graduate studies.

-(10) TA shall not be authorized for any course for which a Service member receives reimbursement in whole or in part from any other Federal source such as veterans' education benefits (GI Bill and other programs) and Service-funded programs (ROTC scholarship, education-related incentive or bonus, and advanced civil schooling) when the payment would constitute a duplication of benefits paid to that educational institution.
+(11) TA will not be authorized for any course for which a Service member receives reimbursement in whole or in part from any other Federal source such as veterans' education benefits (GI Bill and other programs) and Service-funded programs (ROTC scholarship, education-related incentive or bonus, and advanced civil schooling) when the payment would constitute a duplication of benefits paid to that educational institution.
 Federal student aid loan, grant, and work-study programs will not be considered a duplication of benefit.
 Educational institutions have the responsibility to notify the Service if there is any duplication of benefits, determine the amount of credit that should be returned, and credit the amount back to the Service.
-The use of funds related to veterans' benefits to supplement TA received by active duty and Reserve component personnel is authorized in accordance with applicable U.S. Department of Veterans Affairs guidelines.
+The use of funds related to veterans' education benefits to supplement TA received by active duty and RC personnel is authorized in accordance with applicable VA guidelines.

-(11) Pell Grants may be used in conjunction with TA assistance, including their use to pay that portion of tuition costs not covered by TA.
+(12) Pell Grants may be used in conjunction with TA assistance to pay that portion of tuition costs not covered by TA.

-(12) TA shall be provided for courses provided by institutions awarding degrees based on demonstrated competency, if:
+(13) TA will be provided for courses provided by educational institutions awarding degrees based on demonstrated competency, if:

 (i) Competency rates are equated to semester or quarter units of credit, and

-(ii) The institution publishes traditional grade correlations with “Pass/Fail” grades, and
+(ii) The educational institution publishes traditional grade correlations with “Pass/Fail” grades, and

-(iii) The institution provides a breakdown by course equivalent for Service members.
+(iii) The educational institution provides a breakdown by course equivalent for Service members.

-(14) When used for postsecondary training or education, TA shall be provided only for courses offered by postsecondary educational institutions whose home campus is operating within the United States, to include the District of Columbia and U.S. territories, which are accredited by a national or regional accrediting body recognized by the U.S. Department of Education.
+(15) When used for postsecondary education, TA will be provided only for courses offered by postsecondary educational institutions whose home campus is operating within the United States, to include the District of Columbia and U.S. territories, which are accredited by a national or regional accrediting body recognized by the ED.

-(16) On a date to be determined, but not earlier than 60 days following the publication of this part in the Federal Register, to receive TA, an institution's home campus must be a signatory of the DoD Voluntary Education Partnership Memorandum of Understanding (MOU) in appendices A, B, C, D, and E to this part, and the MOU must be posted on the DoD MOU Web site under the `Participating Institutions' tab (located at http://www.dodmou.com).
-One signed, revised DoD Voluntary Education Partnership MOU with the institution's home campus will cover any program offered by the institution, regardless of location.
+(16) On a date to be determined, but not earlier than 60 days following the publication of this part in the Federal Register, to receive TA, all educational institution home campuses must sign the revised DoD Voluntary Education Partnership Memorandum of Understanding (MOU) in appendices A, B, C, D, and E to this part, and the name of the educational institution must be posted on the DoD MOU Web site under the `Participating Institutions' tab (located at http://www.dodmou.com).
+One signed, revised DoD Voluntary Education Partnership MOU with the educational institution's home campus will cover any program offered by the educational institution, regardless of location.
 The requirement to sign the revised DoD Voluntary Education Partnership MOU contained in this part applies to institutions with a previously approved and signed DoD Voluntary Education Partnership MOU posted on the DoD MOU Web site.

 (b) Guidelines for establishing, maintaining, and operating voluntary education programs.
-(1) Education programs established under this part by each Military Service shall:
+(1) Education programs established under this part by each Military Service will:

 (i) Provide for the academic, technical, intellectual, personal, and professional development of Service members, thereby contributing to the readiness of the Military Services and the quality of life of Service members and their families.